 Quit claim deed, contract for deed, mortgage forms, liens, etc. These forms are also called "Uniform Conveyancing Blanks."

-- Minnesota Standard Residential Lease (.pdf) (MN State Bar Assoc.)
+- MN Standard Residential Lease Form (.pdf) (MN State Bar Assoc.)

 - Delegation of Powers by Parent Form (LawHelpMN.org) If a parent wants to give another adult the temporary right to provide a home for a child and make decisions about the child's schooling, medical care, etc., the parent may be able to use this non-court form.
 Use of this form does NOT grant "custody" of a child under Minnesota law.